 Western-Style Wedding Ceremonies

 For most visitors to the island looking to get hitched, a western wedding will be the first choice.
 The allure of having a traditional European/US-style ceremony, but swapping a draughty church for a tropical beach, is a difficult one to resist.
 For the most part, the show is exactly the same, just with a different background.

 Koh Samui does have several Christian churches (with a few different denominations represented), but the more common approach is to swap the altar for a small stage under a pergola on the beach, often decorated and strewn with flowers.
 Many beach hotels specialise in this kind of ceremony and will provide a secular celebrant to direct the exchange of vows and rings.
 Unless you go through the process of legalising your marriage, this blessing will be ceremonial only and not legally binding.

 Wedding receptions, with multi-tiered cakes, toasts with champagne and live music, can also be arranged, as can wedding photographers and videographers.
-Bonus extras you can add include having a baby elephant at the ceremony, the planting of a ‘love tree’ (both symbols of longevity) and fireworks shows at the reception.
+Bonus extras you can add include the planting of a ‘love tree’ and fireworks shows at the reception.